 A note on connecting tubing.
 It is 3⁄4 flexible as stated previously, and it comes in clear or black.
 Your tubing will be cut to different lengths as you use it and I’ll provide some examples here.
 You should cut the first piece (from the water filter to the UV Light) long enough so that you will be able to pull the water filter up out of the pond for cleaning without disturbing the location of the UV Light.
 This length will depend somewhat on the depth of your pond and where on the edge of the pond you can set the filter down for cleaning.
 Of course the tubing from the UV Light to the pump only needs to be a foot or two because once those two items are positioned there will be little need to move them.
 The length of the last piece of tube depends on whether or not you have a waterfall or fountain.
 If you don’t, you won’t need any at all.
 If you’re feeding a waterfall, then run whatever length you need from the outlet side of the pump to wherever you begin to feed the waterfall.

-Water Pump, (in the middle).
+Water Pump, (on the left).
 The workhorse of this whole operation since it draws water from the pond, through the filter, through the UV Light, and then through the pump itself.
 So as you can see, the larger the pump, the faster the flow.
 You may need to re-read this paragraph a couple times, but this is the proper way to hook this stuff up.

 It’s best to purchase water pump, water filter, and UV Light before you buy any tubing so you’re sure what size fittings come with them.
 Most of the fittings that come with these items are the 3⁄4” barbed type and they make for a good tight connection.